 Last but not least, try to reduce your spending.
 When you’ve already set up a budget, you know where your money is going.
 When you haven’t set up a budget, you may want to track where your money is going in the upcoming month.

-Please keep in mind that this is my way of doing things, so this is my personal preference.
+Please remember that this is my way of doing things, so this is my personal preference.
+After going through my own due diligence process, this is what I believe will work for me to achieve my financial goals in life.
 If you want to check whether it works for you, please start making these smart money moves for yourself.
 Don’t get overwhelmed by this.
+It can be a challenging and hard thing to do but if you trust the process, you can overcome all the obstacles.

 Are you paying yourself first, or are you going to try this method?